logicmagix/tide42/README.md

 08.12.25
 - Tide42 now writes a tide42.vim file to ~/config/tide42 avoiding overwriting any exisiting user neovim configuration.
 Safely install tide42 and keep your custom nvim configs active.
 Added XDG_CONFIG_HOME support in install.sh and tide42.sh with fallback to ~/.config/tide42.
 Users can now install Tide42 and keep nvim configurations intact.
 - NERDTree starts in $HOME regardless of which directory tide42 is launched from.
 Cannot navigate higher than $HOME by default.
 Use sudoedit in the terminal buffer to edit as sudo.
-- Default space marker is now blank.. additinal options are available and commented out in tide42.vim
+- Default space marker is now blank.. additional options are available and commented out in tide42.vim

 08.04.25
 - Added vim navigation to tide42.sh tmux keybindings sections.
 Alternate tmux buffers with Ctrl+Q + hjkl.